paithiov909/aznyan/README.md

 ## Usage

-aznyan provides functions that take a `raw` vector of image data as their first argument and return a `raw` vector of PNG format after applying the effect.
+aznyan provides functions that take a `raw` vector of image data as their first argument and return a `raw` vector of PNG format image after applying the effect.

 You can simply read a PNG image into a raw vector using `readBin()` and